TrueSparrowSystems/slackmin/README.md

 ```
 **Important Note**: `req.decodedParams` contains sanitized parameters and must be used to read data for further business logic.

-## Validators Middleware Methods
+## Validators

-Validators methods exposed for easy integration with non Express frameworks.
+Validators are functions which expose the middleware functionality which can be used in non express Node js frameworks like Koa, Fastify, etc.

 **Methods**

-- `common`
+- `common` - function accessed as `slackmin.validators.common`
     - Parameters: requestBody, requestQuery, requestHeaders, requestMethod
-    - Description: This method can be used for common middleware for slash command and interactive-endpoint routes.
+    - Description: This method can be used for implementing common middleware for slash command and interactive-endpoint routes.
-- `interactive`
+- `interactive` - function accessed as `slackmin.validators.interactive`
     - Parameters: requestParams, requestBody, requestHeaders, decodedParams, internalDecodedParams
-    - Description: This method can be used for interactive endpoint middleware for interactive-endpoint route.
+    - Description: This method can be used for implementing interactive endpoint middleware for interactive-endpoint route.
-- `slashCommands`
+- `slashCommands` - function accessed as `slackmin.validators.slashCommands`
     - Parameters: requestBody, requestRawBody, requestHeaders, decodedParams
-    - Description: This method can be used for slash command middleware for slash command route.
+    - Description: This method can be used for implementing slash command middleware for slash command route.

-Refer validators methods usage [here](https://github.com/PLG-Works/slackmin/tree/middleware_refactoring/Examples/Koa)
+Refer validators methods usage examples [here](https://github.com/PLG-Works/slackmin/tree/master/examples/koa)

 ## Interactive Components